Transport for LondonTransport for London

 Work is also under way on Crossrail, a state-of- the-art railway that will cut journey times between east and west London.
 The project is so vast that an academy is being set up dedicated to schooling the next generation of tunnelling experts.

 We employ more than 22,000 people.
-Every day we affect the lives of millions - whether it’s from our desks or from stations and platforms, where we help people from all walks of life get where they want to go.Apply for scheme
+Every day we affect the lives of millions - whether it’s from our desks or from stations and platforms, where we help people from all walks of life get where they want to go.Apply: Transport for London scheme

 - Name: Ryan O'Connor